mou288/trader_sentiment_analysis/README.md

 > Uncovering how Bitcoin market sentiment shapes trader behaviour, surfaces behavioural archetypes, and identifies the true drivers of profitability — using Hyperliquid historical trade data merged with the Fear & Greed Index.

 ---
+## the ipynb file doesnot render or shows error on github, you can download and view it
+---

 ## Overview